FAQs

 Will the eco-moorings be insured?

 Eco-moorings installed by the SBMP have previously been insured by marina group and partnership member boatfolk.
-In 2024 from 8 April this insurance will be provided by partnership member the National Trust who have added insurance provision for the eco-moorings to their existing Marine Trade Insurance policy 2023-24 which will renew 1 June 2024 and a new certificate will be made available.
+In 2024 from 8 April this insurance will be provided by partnership member the National Trust who have added insurance provision for the eco-moorings to their existing Marine Trade Insurance policy 2024-25 which renewed on 1 June 2024.

 Can I anchor in an emergency?